Tree measurement: Height

 Tree height is the vertical distance between the base of the tree and the highest sprig at the top of the tree.
 The base of the tree is measured for both height and girth as being the elevation at which the pith of the tree intersects the ground surface beneath, or "where the acorn sprouted."
 On a slope this is considered as halfway between the ground level at the upper and lower sides of the tree.
 Tree height can be measured in a number of ways with varying degrees of accuracy.
 There are direct measurements.
 Shorter trees can be measured using a long pole extended vertically to the top of the tree.
 Larger trees can be climbed and a tape measurement made from the highest point of the climb to the base of the tree.
 The distance to the top of the tree can be measured from that point, if needed, using a pole.
 Historically the most direct method of finding a tree's height was to cut it down and measure it prostrate on the ground.

+A stick measurement method.
+The height of the tree is equal to b×c/a.

 Tree heights can also be measured remotely from the ground.
 The most basic remote height methodologies are all variations of the stick measurement.
 The height is calculated using the principle of similar triangles.
 A short stick is held out pointing vertically at arm's length by its base pointing vertically.
 The surveyor moves in and out toward a tree until the base of the stick above the lower hand aligns with the base of the tree and the top of the stick aligns with the top of the tree.
 The distance from the lower hand to the surveyor's eye is measured, the distance from the lower hand to the top of the stick is measured, and the distance from the eye to the base of the tree is measured with a tape.
 The ratio of distance from the eye to the hand is to the distance from eye to the base of the tree, as is equal to the ratio of the length of the stick to the height of the tree provided that the top of the tree is positioned vertically over the base.